open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 so while it's not a comprehensive spell checker, it doesn't produce false positives, and so doesn't get in your way.

-It is recommended to not make this a required check for PRs to avoid unnecessary blocking of PRs if new misspellings are added to the misspell dictionary.
+It is recommended to not make this a required check for pull requests to avoid blocking pull requests if new misspellings are added to the misspell dictionary.

 ```
+  # this is not a required check to avoid blocking pull requests if new misspellings are added
+  # to the misspell dictionary
   misspell-check:
-    # release branches are excluded to avoid unnecessary maintenance if new misspellings are
+    # release branches are excluded to avoid unnecessary maintenance if new misspellings are added
-    # added to the misspell dictionary
+    # to the misspell dictionary
     if: ${{ !startsWith(github.ref_name, 'v') }}
     runs-on: ubuntu-latest
     steps: